-- 1. General Admission Requirements.
-Admission to Graduate Studies (see graduate admission requirements). - 2.
+- General Admission Requirements.
+Admission to Graduate Studies is restricted to the Fall semester only (see graduate admission requirements).
+The M.A.
+Psychology programs do not allow students to have Temporary Graduate Student status.
+It is the responsibility of the applicant to furnish all necessary documentation for Fall admission to the Admissions office by February 15 for priority consideration or June 15 for consideration of remaining seats. - 2.
 Program Admission.
-In addition to meeting university admissions requirements for a graduate degree students must submit their official GRE scores.
-Admission to the M.A.I.S program is based on an evaluation by the program's admission committee of the following information: - 1.
-A one-page essay that states the student's reasons for applying to the program and his or her career goals and research and scholarly interests, if any. - 2.
+In addition to meeting university admissions requirements for a graduate degree, prospective psychology students must submit their official GRE scores.
+GMAT scores will not be accepted.
+Admission to the counseling psychology, forensic psychology, or school psychology program is based on an evaluation by the program's admission committee of the following information. - a.
+A 1-2 page essay that states the applicant's reasons for applying to the program and the applicant's career goals. - b.
+One letter of recommendation from a non-UHV, non-family source. - c.
+Evidence of having completed undergraduate or graduate courses in statistics, research methods, and abnormal psychology.
+A particular course will be waived as a requirement if the student passes a comprehensive final exam or its equivalent for the designated course with a grade of "C" or better.
+The exam may be taken no more than once for a particular course. - d.
 Submit official GRE scores and have an Admissions index of 1,400 or higher (if taken prior to August 1, 2011) or 980 (if taken on or after August 1, 2011), obtained by either of the following: